vngeno/HYPOTHYROIDISM-PREDICTION-MODEL/README.md

 # HYPOTHYROIDISM-PREDICTION-MODEL

-This is a machine learning model that determines whether or not a patient's symptoms indicate that the patient has hypothyroidsm
+This is a machine learning model that determines whether or not a patient's symptoms indicate that the patient has hypothyroidism

 # Technologies and Softwares Used